Skip to main content

 Students must take at least one course covering history in the pre-1750 period.

-• B. Marie Parinbum Award in the History of Africa, East Asia, Latin America, or the Middle East
+• B. Marie Perinbam Award in the History of Africa, East Asia, Latin America, or the Middle East

 • The Jeannie Rutenberg Prize for Excellence in Undergraduate Research and Writing

-History Majors are also encouraged to apply for other college and university awards such as the UMD Libraries Award for Undergraduate Research which a number of History Majors have won.
-History Majors may also be nominated for other awards in the College of the Arts and Humanities and the University of Maryland.
+Students are encouraged to apply for other college and university awards such as the UMD Libraries Award for Undergraduate Research which has been won by several History majors.
+History majors may also be nominated for other awards in the College of Arts and Humanities.

 Study theatre near the nation's capital